 Chocolate Mousse with Smoked Sea Salt by Arum Nixon

-We recently had our favourite MasterChef contestant & top 5 finalist, Arum Nixon, curate the Oct/Nov Discovery Box.
+For our Oct/Nov 2017 Discovery Box, we had our favourite MasterChef contestant & top 5 finalist, Arum Nixon, curate the products inside.
 This box contained some of Arum’s favourite ingredients, including the incredible Smokehouse Sea Salt by Rivertown Trading Co which is a standout ingredient in this indulgent Chocolate Mousse recipe.

 You’ll regret reading this.
 Because once you realise that you can make amazing chocolate mousse with just two ingredients, you’ll be making it all the time!
 Simple recipes like this were a lifeline on MasterChef for those times when you need to pull something together with limited ingredients or time.
 I love salt in desserts, it really cuts through the richness.
 This smoked salt has such an amazing flavour, you want something simple to go with it so you can really taste the smoky flavour.
 Says Arum.